SevenLims/Tickify/README.md

-# A Blockchain Ticketing System for Campus Events
+# Gamified Blockchain Ticketing System for Campus Events

-## Overview

-This project introduces a decentralized blockchain-based ticketing system specifically designed for campus events.
-It removes the need for intermediaries and provides a secure, efficient way to purchase, verify, and authenticate event tickets.
-The system also includes a reward system that allows users to earn vouchers through a lottery game.
+## Main Initiatives of the Project

+a) Simplified Event Access:
+Access a wide variety of campus events without the need for intermediaries or lengthy approval processes.

+b) Blockchain-Based Ticket Verification:
+Each ticket is linked to a unique blockchain-based QR code, ensuring secure verification and authentication.

+c) Reward System:
+Users can participate in a lottery game to earn vouchers with QR codes, which can be redeemed for special benefits.

 ## Prerequisites